TotallyInformation/node-red-contrib-uibuilder/docs/walkthrough1.md

 ---
-title: A first-timers walkthrough of using uibuilder
+title: A first-timers walkthrough of using UIBUILDER
 description: >
-   If you haven't used uibuilder before, it can be a little confusing as it brings together concepts from several different worlds.
+   If you haven't used UIBUILDER before, it can be a little confusing as it brings together concepts from several different worlds.
 This walkthrough takes you from nothing to a basic data-driven web page.
 created: 2021-09-24 11:02:56
-lastUpdated: 2023-02-12 02:25:49
+lastUpdated: 2023-09-30 13:10:40
 ---

-Like uibuilder itself, this walkthrough may look complex.
+Like UIBUILDER itself, this walkthrough may look complex.
 But you should bear in mind that if you follow the 7 steps in the [How to get started](#how-to-get-started-4-steps-to-a-data-driven-web-app) section, that is basically it.
-The rest starts to unpack some of the things that you can then do with uibuilder and how to do them.
+The rest starts to unpack some of the things that you can then do with UIBUILDER and how to do them.
 Please consider them as additional walkthroughs.

-## What is uibuilder
+## What is UIBUILDER

-Node-RED's Dashboard and uibuilder are both different approaches to the same use-case.
+Node-RED's Dashboard and UIBUILDER are both different approaches to the same use-case.
 How to present data to users in a web browser tab and get information back from them into Node-RED.
 Remembering that the users browser and the Node-RED server are completely different environments and may be on different devices.

 We refer to this as a "data-driven web application".

-uibuilder was created in order to provide Node-RED users with a flexible alternative to the Dashboard.
+UIBUILDER was created in order to provide Node-RED users with a flexible alternative to the Dashboard.

 Dashboard is extremely simple to start using and great for doing relatively straight-forward UI's very quickly.
 However, if you want to do more complex things, you quickly hit the brick-wall that is common with many frameworks.
 Suddenly things go from being simple to very complex.

-uibuilder takes the opposite approach to Dashboard.
+UIBUILDER takes the opposite approach to Dashboard.
 Its main purpose is to be a _foundation_ on which you can build whatever you like, however you like.

 It does the complex background tasks for you and then gets out of the way.

-uibuilder is a *bridge* between the Node-RED server and any connected clients (web browser tabs).
+UIBUILDER is a *bridge* between the Node-RED server and any connected clients (web browser tabs).
 Each browser tab pointing at the same uibuilder instance is a *client* and you can have many clients running from 1 browser, 1 device/many browsers or different devices - however you like.

 ## How to get started - 4 steps to a data-driven web app